 "Let's get moving then."
 Chakotay was off, Tuvok trying to keep up.

 Chakotay sat in his office, head in hands, his mind in turmoil.
-Two weeks had passed and despite constant searches and scans of the planet, no trace could be found of their Captain.
-The Government had sent out search parties of their own and informed the Voyager crew that they had questioned many people but there had been no sightings of Kathryn Janeway.
+Two weeks had passed and despite constant searches and scans of the planet, no trace could be found of their captain.
+The Government had sent out search parties of their own and informed the Voyager crew that they'd questioned many people but there had been no sightings of Kathryn Janeway.

-He had stormed out of the mess hall earlier, leaving two red faced Ensigns in his wake.
+He'd stormed out of the mess hall earlier, leaving two red faced ensigns in his wake.
 Chakotay had torn strips off the two and had barely controlled his fists.
-He knew the crew were all speculating about their Captain’s disappearance and many different stories had done the rounds, ranging from the highly possible to the downright impossible.
+He knew the crew were all speculating about their captain's disappearance and many different stories had done the rounds, ranging from the highly possible to the downright impossible.

 Most believed that their leader had been kidnapped but that the senior crew were saying nothing until a ransom could be paid.
 Some believed she had finally cracked and had been put into stasis by the Doctor.
-Others suggested she had met with an Official of the Intaran Government and had fallen madly in love and was now going to remain on this world.
-And now the latest which Chakotay had heard, that she had run off, her guilt having finally caught up with her and that she was going somewhere to kill herself.
+Others suggested she'd met with an Official of the Intaran Government and had fallen madly in love and was now going to remain on this world.
+And now the latest which Chakotay had heard, that she'd run off, her guilt having finally caught up with her and that she was going somewhere to kill herself.